yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 }
 ```

-And the markup will use the same conditional rendering of classnames as the modal:
+And the markup will use the same conditional rendering of class names as the modal:

 ```jsx
 <div className={`Overlay ${displayModal ?
 'Show' : ''}`} />